BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 [name], [filewords]
 ```

-This file gets translated by SD into a training prompt for each input image. `[name]` is translated into the name of the embedding (`fr3nchl4dysd15`), and `[filewords]` is translated into the contents of the tagging text file for that image.
+This file gets translated by SD into a training prompt for each input image. `[name]` is translated into the name of the embedding (`fr3nchl4dysd15`), and `[filewords]` is translated into the tags from the filename for that image.
 So, for one of our images, the combined training prompt from this text file might be:

 ```
 fr3nchl4dysd15, an extreme closeup photo of fr3nchl4dysd15 naked, neutral gray background